 Vinyl, Fiberglass or Wood?
 Which Window Material is Best for your Home?

-When it comes to finding the perfect replacement window for your home, there are many factors to review.
+When choosing the perfect replacement window for your home, there are many factors to consider.
 From style to price to function, the options available for windows can seem endless.

-Some customers decide that a window blending with their home’s architectural or interior design is their top priority.
-Others put more emphasis on the window’s features, including energy efficiency.
-The type of glass can also play a role in the decision.
+Some homeowners decide that a window blending with their home’s architectural or interior design is their main concern.
+Others put more importance on the window’s features, including energy efficiency.
+The type of glass may also play a role in the decision.

-However, a common area homeowners might not have thought about when planning to purchase new windows is the kind of material used in a window frame and sash.
+However, a common area homeowners might not have considered when planning to purchase new windows is the kind of material used in a window frame and sash.

 The most economical of window materials, vinyl windows present flexible style options that include many of the same features available in higher-end windows.Pros: